DeepwaterExploration/legacydocs/docs/guides/ardusub_companion.md

 `udpsrc port=5600 ! application/x-rtp,media=(string)video,clock-rate=(int)90000,encoding-name=(string)H264 ! rtph264depay ! avdec_h264 output-corrupt=false ! videoconvert ! video. `

-You will be promoted with the following window.
+You will be prompted with the following window.
 Please enable OBS for both private and public networks.

 ![Raspi Enable SSH](../img/gstreamer6.jpg)

-After that you should see a video stream!
-If you don't, make sure your port number is correct on both the receiving and streaming end.
+After that, you should see a video stream!
+If you don't, make sure your port number is correct on both the receiving and streaming ends.

 **To View Multiple Streams**